-Master of Science Degree
+Master of Science Degree in Environmental Health Sciences

-The Master of Science (MS) program in the Environmental Health Sciences deaprtment is aimed at graduates in the natural and applied sciences who plan to go on to scientific research and leadership careers in the areas of exposure science and health effects.
+The Master of Science (MS) program in the Environmental Health Sciences department is aimed at graduates in the natural and applied sciences who plan to go on to scientific research and leadership careers in the areas of exposure science and health effects.
 Graduates are qualified for positions in academia, research institutes, government, and industry.
-The department offers MS degrees in the following areas:

 Environmental Health Sciences MS

-Environmental Health Sciences Accelerated Master of Science (AMD)
+Environmental Health Sciences Accelerated Master's Degree (AMD)

 Toxicology MS

 The field of toxicology identifies environmental and therapeutic exposures of concern, reveals mechanisms by which chemical toxicants create pathological dysfunction or disease, identifies interventions for the prevention of adverse effects, conducts safety assessments, and estimates acceptable levels of exposure for the protection of the public health.
+Learn more about the Toxicology MS.

 Typical undergraduate majors among applicants admitted to the MS in recent years include environmental sciences/studies, public health, industrial hygiene, biology, chemistry, biochemistry and engineering.
 However, prospective students with other undergraduate majors are welcome to apply.
+For the MS degree programs, basic science knowledge is expected.

+Students who are applying for the MS or AMD programs must meet the following prerequisite courses listed below.
 Some deficiencies may be made up after admission to the program.
 Courses taken to fulfill basic deficiencies do not count toward fulfillment of the degree's course requirements.

 School of Public Health Core Requirements